geoffsmith82/DelphiSqlParser/README.md

   - by forcing the use of parameters by preventing the use of constant values in SQL
   - detecting multiple statements that are going to be executed together
   - detecting always true / always false statements
+  - detecting statements like `select 1` in a where restriction
 ### SQL Manipulation
   - Do equivilant of SQL refactoring (renaming various things like table names,field names etc)
   - Convert between different dialects of SQL